Key points in this article:

 Referrals are one of the best ways to measure shoppers’ satisfaction.
 While the NPS measures how likely people are to refer friends to your shop, you can also measure real-life referrals.

-You could ask new customers how they heard about your company while they check out, or you could offer a discount to customers who use a referral code.
+You could ask new customers how they heard about your company while they check out, or you could give a discount to customers who use a referral code.

 However you choose to track referrals, make sure to keep your system consistent.
-This way, you can be sure that you’re accurately measuring the change in referrals over time.
+This way, you can be sure that you’re accurately measuring the change in referrals.

 Opinions on social media